xpcovertech/pipo_exercise/README.md

 I believe the in order to solve complex problems you need a combination of design, communication, and technology.
 It is necessary to understand why people behave the way they do, and apply technology to it to either enforce that behavior or redirect it.
 For example, the simple act of having an example written on the screen before the human has to fill out a form field does this at a very low cost.

 I really enjoyed developing this solution and thinking through its challenges.
 I'm grateful for the opportunity.

+PS: There are more screenshots available in the Documents folder.

 ## Running it